Early Termination or Modification of Probation

-(a) The court shall have authority at any time during the term of probation to revoke, modify, or change its order of suspension of imposition or execution of sentence.
+California Penal Code 1203.3 permits anyone on probation in California to ask the judge to terminate or otherwise modify their probation.
+That section provides, (a) The court shall have authority at any time during the term of probation to revoke, modify, or change its order of suspension of imposition or execution of sentence.
 The court may at any time when the ends of justice will be subserved thereby, and when the good conduct and reform of the person so held on probation shall warrant it, terminate the period of probation, and discharge the person so held.[1]

 To obtain early termination of probation, a California expungement attorney will first collect information about the prior conviction.
 It is important to assure that all relevant information is placed before the judge by a petition to terminate probation.
 This petition may include information about the offense, the probationer, letters of recommendation, proof of compliance with the terms of probation, and any other material that may assist the court in making a decision.

 In the event the court refuses to terminate probation early, probation term will still terminate at the time previously set at sentencing on the underlying case.[6]
 A denial of early termination is “without prejudice,” meaning the probationer can reapply for early termination of probation or modification later.
 However, you cannot terminate or modify probation after the conclusion of the probationary term.
-If probation has already concluded without a probation violation being filed, the former probationer should seek reduction to a misdemeanor (if the crime was convincted as a felony and is a wobbler) and expungement under California Penal Code 1203.4.
+If probation has already concluded without a probation violation being filed, the former probationer should seek reduction to a misdemeanor (if the crime was convicted as a felony and is a wobbler) and expungement under California Penal Code 1203.4.

 The court after terminating or modifying probation must send an order to that effect to the probation office.[7]